albar965/littlenavmap-manual/en/MENUS.md

 #### ![Offline](../images/icons/offline.png "Offline") Work Offline {#work-offline}

 Stops loading of map data from the Internet.
 This affects the _OpenStreetMap_, _OpenTopoMap_ and all the other online map themes as well as the elevation data.
-A red **`Offline.`** indication is shown in the status bar if the offline mode is enabled.
+A red **`Offline.`** indication is shown in the status bar if this mode is enabled.

 You should restart the application after going online again.

 ### ![Save Map as Image](../images/icons/mapsaveasimage.png "Save Map as Image") Save Map as Image{#save-map-as-image}
 Saves the current map view as an image file.
-JPG, PNG and BMP are allowed formats.
+Allowed formats are JPG, PNG and BMP.

 ### ![Print Map](../images/icons/printmap.png "Print Map") Print Map{#print-map}
 Allows to print the current map view.
-See [Printing the Map](/PRINT.md#printing-the-map) for more information.
+See [Printing the Map](PRINT.md#printing-the-map) for more information.

 ### ![Print Flight Plan](../images/icons/printflightplan.png "Print Flight Plan") Print Flight Plan{#print-flight-plan}
 Opens a print dialog that allows you to select flight plan related information to be printed.
 See [Map Flight Plan Printing](PRINT.md#printing-the-flight-plan) for more information.